 N8010 Family Dynamics and Intervention (same as H_D_FS 8012) (3cr)

 Theories of family function and dysfunction, techniques of assessment, models of family intervention.
 Practicum with selected families.
-Prerequisite: N7100 (Nursing Students).
-Offered every fall.
+Offered every summer and fall.

 N8020 Intermediate Statistical Methods for Health Researchers (3 cr)

 Examination of generalized linear models, multiple logistic regression, and multilevel modeling as applied to health sciences research.
 Prereqs: N7010 or equivalent.
 Offered every fall.

 Guided readings, special study and/or a practicum in an area of the student’s interest or in an area which the student needs to strengthen.
 Selected sections of the course may be offered on A-F or S/U basis only.
 Prerequisites: instructor’s consent.
 Offered every semester.

 N8089 Transition to APRN Practice (1cr)